infozenfrance/Phraseanet-Docs/en/User/Guide/BasketStories.rst

 .. toctree::
     :maxdepth: 3

-Baskets and stories are located in :doc:`the work area <Tabs>` on the same tab.
+Baskets and stories are located in the work area on the same tab.
 They are recognizable by their colours :

 * *Grey* for the baskets